alanlgoncalves/marvel-app/README.md

 ## Project Startup

-To run this project, you will need the dependencies belloy:
+To run this project, you will need the dependencies bellow:

 - Marvel API keys.
 Click [here](https://developer.marvel.com/) and select "Get a Key" to get a key!
 - Android SDK installed with a configured emulator